clojure/tools.reader/README.md

 clojure.tools.reader
 ========================================

-A complete Clojure reader and an EDN-only reader.
+A complete Clojure reader and an EDN-only reader, works with clojure versions >= 1.3.0

+Note that it uses `ex-info` which is available on `clojure.core` only from clojure-1.4.0.
+If using clojure-1.3.0 and needing access to ex-data, use `clojure.tools.reader.impl.utils/ex-data`

 Public API
 ========================================

 There are three public namespaces:
-* `clojure.tools.reader.reader-types`, offers protocols, implementations and conveniente constructors for some reader types.
+* `clojure.tools.reader.reader-types` offers protocols, implementations and conveniente constructors for some reader types.
-* `clojure.tools.reader.edn` offers a feature-complete EDN reader, whose api matches clojure.edn's one
+* `clojure.tools.reader.edn` offers a feature-complete EDN reader, whose api matches clojure.edn's one, those functions are *safe*.
-* `clojure.tools.reader` offers a feature-complete clojure reader, whose api matches clojure.core's one
+* `clojure.tools.reader` offers a feature-complete clojure reader, whose api matches clojure.core's one, those functions are *unsafe* and may allow code exection if not used properly.
+* `clojure.tools.reader.default-data-readers` offers implementations for the #inst and #uuid tagged literals, copied from the clojure source.

 Refer to docstrings in each namespace for more documentation.